Native American Justice

 - Form a commission to study the distorted representation of Native women in the mainstream media, including negative stereotypes and other biases which are a contributing factor not only in the Missing and Murdered Indigenous Women crisis in the United States, but also in the way the crisis is reported in the news media.

-- Ensuring correct classification of Missing and Murdered Native women in the federal record.
+- Ensure correct classification of Missing and Murdered Native women in the federal record.
 Often, Native women are misclassified as Asian or Hispanic or other racial categories on missing-person forms.
 Training and support must be provided to coroners and police departments to avoid this.

 Urban Indian Affairs